 Bespoke courses can also be arranged for groups at your centres looking to improve your wellbeing, in areas such as: Digital Stories, Arts, Textiles, Crafts, Healthy Living, Exercise, Relaxation, Healthy Eating, Gardening.

 If you need any more information regarding the project please do not hesitate to contact Louise Weller on firstname.lastname@example.org

-Please see our latest courses listed with more details for you.
+Please see our latest courses listed and course descriptions with more details for you.

 FREE workshops at Carers Support Centre

 For further information, please take a look at www.carerssupportcentre.org.uk/free-courses-and-workshops-for-carers/

 The University of Bath has developed a free online course.
 Please take a look at the following for details: Technology for Children with ASD and ID - Online Course

 Autism Training Programme in South Glos – provided by the National Autistic Society